asizikov/asizikov.github.io/content/blog/2025-12-22-copilot-customization.md

 ## Context Management

 While models become more capable, context window size remains a limiting factor.
 In the beginning of the year we had limited ways to manage the size of the session context.
-Pretty much we had to rely on two strategies:
+Pretty much we had to rely on three strategies:

 - Closing off the session when it becomes too large, optionally asking the agent to prepare a summary document that could be passed to the new session.
 - Built-in session summarization that would condense the context when it exceeds certain size.